stephanbcbauer/standards.catena-x.github.io/docs/security/veracode-jira-plugin.md

 ### Steps

 1. Contact **mohamed.belkhiria@mhp.com** or **christian.winnen@mhp.com** to request the activation of the automatic imports of the Veracode Findings into your Jira project.
-2. Provide in the Email the Project Name in Jira and optionally a Team member for the issues assignment (This team member will be automatically assigned to all the Findings imported from Veracode).
+2. Provide in the Email the **Project Name** in Jira and **optionally a Team member** for the issues assignment (This team member will be automatically assigned to all the Findings imported from Veracode).
 3. The Security Team takes care of the plugin settings.
 The Findings will be imported at a prescheduled day and hour

 ## After the Integration

 The Findings imports are scheduled daily at 17:30.
-If desired, after the integration, test issues could be send to the Jira project in order to familiarize with the Veracode Findings.
+If desired, after the integration, test issues could be sent to the Jira project in order to familiarize with the Veracode Findings.

 ### Finding types

 Different Finding types will be imported as different Backlogs

-1. Static and Dynamic Finding -> Bug
-2. SCA -> Story
-3. SCA with CVE/CWE -> Sub-task
+1. **Jira Type “Bug”**:
+A ticket of type “bug” is created for each flaw found in a Scan.
+Contains CWE ID as label.

+2. **Jira Type “Story”**: A ticket of type “story” is created for each Software component with vulnerabilities (High or Critical)  from the SCA.

+3. **Jira Type “Subtask”**: A subtask is created for each CVE of a Software component.
+It is created under the story of the respective component which contains this CVE.
+The CVE and/or CWE number is set as a label.